JonnyBeoulve/Big-Data-System/README.md

 # Big Data System

-The repository for a mock build of a big data system to demonstrate a potential UI solution for the platform.
+A mock build of a big data system to demonstrate a potential UI solution for the platform.

+## Programming

+- React
+- JavaScript
+- CSS
+- HTML